-As a result of a Philippine government moratorium on the granting of new Mineral Production Sharing Agreements ("MPSA") pending legislation enacting a revised revenue sharing scheme, the Company along with All-Acacia signed an amended Mabuhay Agreement (the "Amended Mabuhay Agreement") to allow for the conversion of the MPSA Application to an Exploration Permit Application ("EPA") as it was anticipated that an Exploration Permit ("EP") would be granted by the Philippine government earlier than an MPSA.
-An EP would allow the Company to conduct drilling at Mabuhay.
-In July 2018, the Company received conditional approval of the EP and it continued to work on the necessary requirements to obtain final approval.
-Subsequent to November 30, 2018, on January 23, 2019, Rugby announced that the EP, allowing drilling and exploration, had been issued for Mabuhay and that plans to drill the project are underway.
+As a result of a Philippine government moratorium on the granting of new Mineral Production Sharing Agreements ("MPSA") pending legislation enacting a revised revenue sharing scheme, the Company along with All-Acacia signed an amended Mabuhay Agreement (the "Amended Mabuhay Agreement") to allow for the conversion of the MPSA Application to an Exploration Permit Application ("EPA").
+In July 2018, the Company received conditional approval of the Exploration Permit ("EP") with final approval received in January 2019.
+In February 2019, Rugby and All-Acacia amended the terms of the option agreement.
+This amended agreement provides that payments pursuant to the option agreement can be settled with cash or shares at the Company's election.